AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation: Related Work

 \section{Related Work}

 \textbf{Robust training}.
 To mitigate overfitting in AT, many methods other than DA, have been previously proposed.
-One line of works, IGR \cite{ross_improving_2018}, CURE \cite{moosavi-dezfooli_robustness_2019}, AdvLC \cite{li_understanding_2023}, discovered a connection between adversarial vulnerability and the smoothness of input loss landscape, and promoted robustness by smoothing the input loss landscape.
-Meanwhile, We et al. \cite{wu_adversarial_2020} and Chen et al. \cite{chen_robust_2021} found that robust generalization can be improved by a flat weight loss landscape and proposed AWP and SWA, respectively, to smooth the weight loss landscape during AT.
-RWP \cite{yu_robust_2022} and SEAT \cite{wang_self-ensemble_2022} were later proposed to further refine AWP and SWA, respectively, to increase robustness.
-Many works, including MART \cite{wang_improving_2020}, LAS-AT \cite{jia_-at_2022}, ISEAT \cite{li_improved_2023}, considered the difference between individual training instances and improved AT through regularizing in an instance-wise manner.
+One line of works, IGR \citep{ross_improving_2018}, CURE \citep{moosavi2019robustness}, AdvLC \citep{li_understanding_2023}, discovered a connection between adversarial vulnerability and the smoothness of input loss landscape, and promoted robustness by smoothing the input loss landscape.
+Meanwhile, \cite{wu_adversarial_2020} and \cite{chen_robust_2021} found that robust generalization can be improved by a flat weight loss landscape and proposed AWP and SWA, respectively, to smooth the weight loss landscape during AT.
+RWP \citep{yu_robust_2022} and SEAT \citep{wang_self-ensemble_2022} were later proposed to further refine AWP and SWA, respectively, to increase robustness.
+SCARL \citep{kuang2023semantically} incorporated semantic information into adversarial training.
+IBD \citep{kuang_improving_2023} distilled prior knowledge from a robust pre-trained model to enhance adversarial robustness.
+Many works, including MART \citep{wang_improving_2020}, LAS-AT \citep{jia2022adversarial}, ISEAT \citep{li_improved_2023}, considered the difference between individual training instances and improved AT through regularizing in an instance-wise manner.
 Our proposed approach is also instance-wise, but contrary to existing methods tackles robust overfitting via DA instead of robust regularization.
 As shown in \cref{sec: rt robustness}, it works well alone and, more importantly, complements the above techniques.